Is there a period of grace for an MOT?

 Find My Protyre

-A Protyre MOT delivers great value, and Protyre staff are committed to doing all the required checks with as little hassle as possible.
-Protyre in fact comprises one of the largest DVSA (Driver and Vehicle Standards Agency) approved group of test centres in the UK.
+A Protyre MOT delivers great value, with prices starting at a cheap £29.95 and Protyre staff are committed to doing all the required checks with as little hassle as possible.
+Protyre in fact, comprises one of the largest DVSA (Driver and Vehicle Standards Agency) approved group of test centres in the UK.
 Protyre performs many thousands of MOTs every year to the highest standards, while issuing MOT certificates with minimal fuss for busy drivers.
 The DVSA has digitised its MOT database, meaning that records can be checked almost instantly by computer, so not getting your MOT done is a risk to be avoided.

 Part of your MOT will focus on your tyres: whether they have any potentially dangerous bald patches that could cause skidding or blowouts, and whether there is enough tread left on them.
 As tyre experts, Protyre mechanics can evaluate tyre wear; if tyres need to be rotated; give advice on tyre pressure, which can affect wear and tear; and even replace tyres when necessary.

 While getting that annual MOT may seem like a nuisance, it is actually a significant part of driving safety and ensures cars on the road are fit for purpose.
 So mark the date of expiry and note the date one month before and give Protyre a call to book a trouble-free MOT.